Originally written on December 18, 2015. Each year, I expand on this.

 - Do something creative.
 Paint, draw, make friendship bracelets.
 Okay, maybe not friendship bracelets.
 But there’s power in doing something truly creative outside the domain of teaching.
 It helps build empathy with your students as they do creative work while also allowing you to hit a state of flow.

 - Spend time with people you love.
 This is obvious, but it’s something that came up over and over again as I talked to people.
 They described times when they failed to be fully present with people because of the lesson planning or grading that was looming over their heads.
+I talked to one teacher who said she felt like she totally missed out on her children’s early childhood years because she couldn’t “turn off the teacher planning brain.”

 - Practice mindfulness and meditation.
 I have a friend who taught for over thirty years and is now teaching again after being retired for a year.
 She takes part of the winter break to do meditation, practice mindfulness, and keep a journal.
 She schedules a time at an abbey and treats it like an important business meeting.

 Note that these aren’t recipes or requirements.
 They’re simply ideas you might want to experiment with on your time off.
+In the end, the more renewal and restoration we experience, the more creative we will be in our teaching.
+And that, in turn, is better for students.